dwardu89/dotfiles/README.md

 ### Run the whole script

-You can run the whole script by calling the following command in your terminal.
+You can run the script by calling the following command in your terminal.

 ```
-bash -c "$(curl -fsSL 'https://raw.githubusercontent.com/dwardu89/dotfiles/master/setup.sh')"
+bash setup.sh
 ```

 ### Structure